The role of black hole feedback on galaxy star formation and the degeneracy with halo quenching: The DECODE implementation

 \subsection{Dark matter halo catalogues}

 \decode is a semi-empirical model that forms and evolves galaxies on top of dark matter assembly histories, taking in input both their halo accretion and merger rates.
 As carried out in \citetalias{fu_2025}, we base our analysis on a catalogue of $N=10^5$ central dark matter haloes with mass above $M_{\rm h} > 10^{11} \, M_\odot$ at each redshift of interest.
-These haloes are randomly extracted from the \citet{tinker_2008} halo mass function (HMF) above the halo mass cut-off.
-Since we are interested in the star formation histories of central galaxies only, we are neglecting any correction for satellite subhaloes (e.g., \citealt{behroozi_2013, fu_2022}).
+These haloes are randomly extracted from the \citet{tinker_2008} halo mass function above the halo mass cut-off.
+Since we were interested in the star formation histories of central galaxies only, we neglected any correction for satellite subhaloes (e.g. \citealt{behroozi_2013, fu_2022}).

 The mass accretion history of each dark matter halo and their merger trees are computed via the SatGen analytical code from \citet{jiang_2021}, based on the \citet{parkinson_2008} algorithm fitted to the outputs of the MultiDark Planck simulation.
-The SatGen merger trees, in addition to the evolution of the central subhaloes, also provide the accretion rate and mass evolution of the satellite subhaloes from their formation until infall, which we use to initialise satellite galaxies and black holes with stellar and black hole masses at the time of the merger by randomly and self-consistently extracting from the parent population of central galaxies of similar stellar and black mass in the mock (e.g., \citealt{hopkins_2009b, shankar_2014}).
-Hereafter, we will refer to central subhaloes as central or parent haloes, and to satellite subhaloes simply as subhaloes.
+The SatGen merger trees, in addition to the evolution of the central subhaloes, also provide the accretion rate and mass evolution of the satellite subhaloes from their formation until infall, which we use to initialise satellite galaxies and black holes with stellar and black hole masses at the time of the merger by randomly and self-consistently extracting from the parent population of central galaxies of similar stellar and black mass in the mock (e.g. \citealt{hopkins_2009b, shankar_2014}).
+Hereafter, we refer to central subhaloes as central or parent haloes, and to satellite subhaloes simply as subhaloes.